pellejacobs/thesis/presentations/final-presentation.md

     - Only works for sure with more than 50% of the network

-    - If only 25% is controller, only 0.1% chance an attacker would succeed in catching up to 15 blocks.
+    - If only 25% is controlled, only 0.1% chance an attacker would succeed in catching up to 15 blocks.

     => Although an attack is theoretically possible, it is very unlikely this would be economically profitable for the attacker, considering the required resources
 ]